gauravsoni119/postify/answers.md

 ## Answer

 1. **Analyze Performance**: We can use tools like lighthouse or browser devtools to identify the performance issues in the webapp.
 After analyzing, we can look for opportunity to reduce the size of resources(styles, scripts etc), eliminate render blocking elements and improve the load time.

 2. **Optimize Assets**:

 - We can optimize our assets by `minifying` our CSS and javascript files to reduce the bundle size.
 Angular cli do this for us.
 - We can use `code splitting` techniques to reduce the initial load time.
 Angular can handle this out of the box for us.
+- We can `inline` the style and javascript which are required for initial load.
+- We can use compression algorithms such as `gzip` or `brotli` to compress files before sending to browser.
 - We can use `modern image format(WebP)` and `responsive images` with different loading techniques.
 - We can `defer` the loading of render blocking styles and scripts.
 - We can use [resource prioritization](https://web.dev/prioritize-resources/) techniques to load critical resource first.